 To connect the MAX to the LAN, connect your Ethernet LAN cable to the Ethernet interface on the MAX.
-The MAX 6000 has a 10/100Base-T Ethernet port.
-You will need an adapter if you have a different type of Ethernet LAN.
+You can use either the 10Base-T UTP port or the 10Base-5 AUI port.

 Connecting the MAX to the T1 Line